tcr/commandspec/README.md

 )?.execute()?; // () on success (error code 0), CommandError for all else
 ```

+Format of the commandspec input, in order:

+* (optional) `cd <path>` to set the current working directory of the command, where path can be a literal, a quoted string, or format variable.
+* (optional) one or more `export <name>=<value>` lines to set environment variables, with the same formatting options.
+* Last, a command you want to invoke, optionally with format arguments.

 ### Features:

 * format-like invocation makes it easy to interpolate variables, with automatic quoting